Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![On the Visual Studio View menu, Task List is selected.](media/visual-studio-view-menu-task-list.png 'Visual Studio View menu')

 3. In the **Task List**, you will see a list of **TODO** tasks, where each task represents one line of code that needs to be completed.
 Complete the line of code below each **TODO** using the code below as a reference.
 If your task list is blank, complete TODO steps 1-5 as indicated in the code in the next step.

+    >**Note**: Sometimes the Task List will not populate, this will not impact completing this lab.

 4. The following code represents the completed tasks in **DeviceManager.cs**: